Palm Cove

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On these routes, service frequency averages 27 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.
+According to the 2021 Census, 22.2% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages 27 trips daily across all routes, equating to about 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport